Write an Article

 • etc…

 Visit some already-published articles to get a feel for what your article would look like.
-In short, however, it should be in order of the following:
+Articles should be between 750 to 2000 words (it may be longer upon request, but would then be presented as ‘Long-Form’ article).
+In short, however, it the structure should the following:

-• Lead: One to two sentence résumé below the headline which acts as a hook.
+• Lead: One to two sentence hook résumé below the headline which better explains the subject.

-• Image: The image of your article which stands below the lead will normally be made by us, but may be discussed and you may suggest one.
+• Image: The image of your article which stands below the lead will normally be made by us, but may be discussed and you may suggest what you’d like to include in it.

 • Byline: date and author (you may decide to remain anonymous)